-- “Request a Quote” forms: Create custom forms to ask for all the information you need to give a client a quote or estimate for your work.
+- “Request a Quote” forms: Create custom forms to ask for all the information you’ll need to give a client a quote or estimate for your work.

-- Subscription/Opt-in forms: Get more subscribers to your newsletter by creating opt-in forms or adding a subscription option to your other forms.
+- Subscription/Opt-in forms: Get more subscribers to your newsletter by creating opt-in forms or by adding a subscribe option to your other forms.

-- Surveys: Base your website strategy on data from actual users by building a survey on your site.
+- Surveys: Base your website strategy on data from actual users by offering a survey on your site.

 How to Set Up Your First Ninja Form

-You can download the plugin for free from the WordPress.org directory.
-Start by installing and activating the plugin.
+Start by downloading the plugin for free from the WordPress.org directory.
+Then, install and activate the plugin.

 Step 1: Build Your Form